YD359Team/YDs-FakeGenerator/README.md

 - Use `Generator` class for generate multiple data with needed count
 - Use `SingleGenerator` class for generate single data
+- Work with him via `Instance` property or create new instace manual
+- Easy string dataset for generating random names, countries, cities and languages.
 - Small size, offline work and fully AI free

 ## Available types